 I live in Italy and often visit both cities,however anytime I go to Roma,Venezia,Firenze I get a special feeling like the first time.
 Discovering Italy at best is probably better travelling in minor cities; Tuscany is a perfect spot to get authentic italian experience.

 We had two weeks.
 If it's the same for you, you can cover Rome, Florence, Pisa, Siena, Venice and Milan! but Italy is a place where you need more time to explore.
-Even if you go back to the same cities, there'd still be a lot more to see and enjoy. about 8 years ago
+Even if you go back to the same cities, there'd still be a lot more to see and enjoy. almost 9 years ago